emberjs/rfcs/text/0000-ember-data-return-promise-from-ds-model-save.md

 ## Detailed design

 Introduce a new feature flag, “ds-return-promise-from-model-save”.
-When enabled, DS.Model.save() will return a RSVP.Promise that resolves with the model if the save was successful, or rejects with an error if the save fails.
+When enabled, DS.Model.save() will return an RSVP.Promise that resolves with the model if the save was successful, or rejects with an error if the save fails.
 When disabled, a PromiseObject will be returned to keep today's behavior, but accessing properties on the PromiseObject or calling non-Promise functions (.then, .finally, .catch) on the PromiseObject will issue a deprecation warning.

 Deprecation Plan: